Season start 2025/26 – (Un)gentle Learning

 The question arises again and again: Is there even a language for pain?
 Beyond all formal and intellectual traditions, Kay Matter examines the thin line between pleasure and pain and imagines new forms of care, intimacy and queer resistance.

 The reading is not only a space for listening, but also for sharing lived experiences.
 Therefore, the event is aimed in particular at chronically ill and disabled people and their allies.
-The conversation will be moderated by Noa Winter, dramaturge at Gessnerallee and a crip-queer themselves.
+The subsequent conversation will be moderated by Noa Winter, dramaturge at Gessnerallee and a crip-queer themselves.

 Schedule